satyajitlion/GravLensing/research-log/Research Log 10-28-2025.md

 - How do the percentage distributions of singles, doubles, and quads compare across the three different lensing configurations?
 	- Understanding these differences could reveal the individual and combined effects of shear and ellipticity on image formation.
-- The physical origin of the "rare case" lenses is particularly intriguing; what specific potential configurations lead to these unusual numbers of images?
+- In terms of the "rare" lenses which we are not considering for this project, would this data loss lead to any errors when training the network?
 - For the neural network, the immediate next step is to transition from testing with random data to using the actual lensing parameters.
 This raises the question of whether the current model architecture is optimal or if a Convolutional Neural Network might be more suitable for analyzing the spatial relationships within the image arrays.
 ***
 ### Next Steps